X-Ry/x-ry.github.io/_posts/2020-12-11-Zoomer-Etc.md

 ---

-Here is my half-finished attempt at creating something like "Eel Slap" where you can drag the 3d model around on the website.
+Here is my half-finished attempt at creating something like "Eel Slap" where you can drag the 3d model around on the website by dragging your mouse.

 <div id="demo">